EB-5 regional center investments for only $500,000, not the $1,000,000

 An Assessment of the EB-5 Regional Center Program.

-” There was discussion that the EB-5 Regional Center Program has been responsible for the investment of hundreds of millions of dollars,
+” There was discussion that the EB-5 Regional Center Program has been responsible for the investment of hundreds of millions of dollars.
+It has also led to the creation of tens of thousands of jobs in the U.S.

 The law relaxes the job creation requirement of the fifth-preference category by allowing aliens investing,

-In new commercial enterprises located within regional centers to establish “reasonable methodologies” for determining the number of jobs created,
+In new commercial enterprises located within regional centers to establish “reasonable methodologies” for determining the number of jobs created.

 In addition, while the revenues generated by the qualifying commercial enterprise must result in exports,